zidlier/qd-calc-pack-template/concrete_designer/docs.md

 Calculating for the required spacing of shear reniforcement, the following assumptions were used:
 - The spacing of stirrups was calculated using two (2) legs
 - The maximum spacing, regardless if stirrups are required or not, will be minimum of d/2 or 24 in.
-- Torsional effects not considered.
+- Torsional effects are not considered.

 ## How to Use this Calculator

+## Standalone

 Step 1: Specify material strength (fy and fc) at the left menu
 ![Step 1](./images/2.png)